The High Country’s Historic Museums and Exhibits

 Beech Mountain Museum provides visitors with a glimpse into its historical buildings and landscape.
 Open Thursday to Sunday from 1:00 to 4:00 pm, admission to this free museum is open to everyone and admission is completely free of charge.
 Located on Beech Mountain Parkway near Fred’s General Mercantile (for directions call 828-387-HIST).
 Additionally, this facility houses herb gardens used in herb therapy as well as displays featuring shingles from cypress trees which were an integral part of early economic life in Beech Mountain.

-READ The Best Picnic Spots in the High Country
+READ Experience the High Country by Horseback

 Sabinal Canyon Museum